TrinaBarnes22/TrinaBarnes22/README.md

 - 👋 Hi, I’m Trina Barnes
-- 👀 I’m interested in ... video games, planning development
+- 👀 I’m interested in software engineering, improv, reading, video games.
-- 🌱 I’m currently learning ...
-Software Development at WGU
+- 🌱 I’m currently studying Software Engineering at WGU
-- 💞️ I’m looking to collaborate on ... anything
+- 💞️ I’m looking to collaborate on cateloging and productivity software
-- 📫 How to reach me ... trina.barnes22@gmail.com
+- 📫 How to reach me trina.barnes22@gmail.com

 <!---
 TrinaBarnes22/TrinaBarnes22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.